RodAlc24/baup/README.md

 ### Diff

-TODO
+The diff command allows the user to check for the changes done in the files to be backed up.
+As the import and export command, the diff command counts with a partial flag for only checking part of the files.

 ### Clear

 The clear command deletes the subdirectories of the backups directory.
-This command counts with partial flag for only deleting a subdirectory with the name passed as argument.
+This command counts with the partial flag for only deleting a subdirectory with the name passed as argument.

-Note: Using the partial flag you can delete any subdirectories, not only the ones creates by the baup utility
+Note: Using the partial flag you can delete any subdirectories, not only the ones created by the baup utility

 ## Configuration